vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMApplianceNtpConfig.md

 Get-vRSLCMApplianceNtpConfig
 ```

-This example gets the appliance NTP configuration in VMware Aria Suite Lifecycle
+This example gets the appliance NTP configuration in VMware Aria Suite Lifecycle.